Garden Seed Giveaway

 LOG IN: This is in the upper right-hand corner.
 (You need to log in to your account to place a hold on items.)

-USERNAME: YOUR 4 DIGIT LIBRARY ACCOUNT # 1_ _ _ (The staff can tell you your number if
+USERNAME: YOUR ACCOUNT NUMBER IN THE NEW KOHA SYSTEM IS 2686100000_ _ _ _ (The staff can tell you your 4 DIGIT number that you used previously if you don’t know it).

 Click on My Account to view your items checked out.